PKim59/ACIT2420_As3P2/README.md

 These files were used to set up a web server using a provided binary.
 The files were used to set up two DigitalOcean droplets (Debian12) using a cloud-config.yaml file, a previously provided file to serve as the binary for the newly made hello-server.service file, and include an index.html which would be served using the nginx service.

 The assignment was creating 2 web servers that would serve 3 pages; the base, the /hey page, and the /echo page.
-It had to have a load balancer in front of the two servers as well as use reverse-proxy functionality.
+It had to have a load balancer in front of the two servers as well as use reverse-proxy functionality to serve the same content from 1 IP address.

+Please note that the files were used for BOTH servers, as the content was identical and the setup was the same.

 The included backend server runs on port 8080, 127.0.0.1:8080.